nicolem321/personalApp/README.md

-# App Design Demo
-This is a simple demo which shows how to create an app using HTML and Bootstrap for styling and NodeJS/Express for the server infrastructure with EJS as the template engine.
+#Brandeis Orientation Helper App
+This app is built for purpose of serving first year students to quickly get to know basic campus office and departments, as well as storing some information and make friends.
+Students who logged in will be able to create and store their personal planner and have access to their own planner only